-The focus of this chapter is on low-emissions innovations in the energy-efficiency sector and, in particular, to suggest policy framework for Kuwait's energy efficiency agenda using low-emissions innovations.
+The focus of this chapter is on low-emissions innovations in the energy-efficiency sector and, in particular, to suggest a policy framework for Kuwait's energy efficiency agenda using low-emissions innovations.

 Improvements in energy efficiency have been shown to directly affect economic growth.
-Vivid Economics found in a 2013 report that a 1% improvement in energy efficiency led to a 0.1% increase in the annual growth rate of GDP per capita11, based on a statistical analysis of historical data for 28 Organization for Economic Cooperation and Development (OECD) countries.
+In a 2013 report, Vivid Economics found that a 1% improvement in energy efficiency leads to a 0.1% increase in the annual growth rate of GDP per capita18, based on a statistical analysis of historical data for 28 Organization for Economic Cooperation and Development (OECD) countries.